insure logo

 • Some car insurance companies may demand authorization before proceeding with any vehicle repairs or injury treatments.

-What should you do after a car accident that was not your fault?
+What should you do after a car accident that isn’t your fault?

 1. Gather information at the scene

 The driver who crashes into your car is responsible for reporting the accident to their car insurance company.
-However, unless your insurance agent makes it clear that they’ll be contacting the other driver’s insurance company, you may want to contact their insurer as well.
+However, unless your insurance agent makes it clear that they’ll be contacting the other driver’s insurance company, you may also want to contact their insurer.
 Motorists who cause accidents are often reluctant to report them.

-• Other driver’s insurance company name and policy information
+• The other driver’s insurance company name and policy information (as found on their ID card)

 • Statements and contact information from witnesses

-In addition, the National Association of Insurance Commissioners has a Wreck Check auto accident checklist you can print and keep in your vehicle.
-Your phone can help you collect and exchange the right information.
+In addition, the National Association of Insurance Commissioners has an auto accident checklist you can print and keep in your vehicle.

 Using a Google map satellite images of the intersection or accident area may also help explain how the accident happened.
 And, if you have a dashcam, be sure to find and save any footage of the accident so you can share it with the insurance company.
 That is especially helpful if the other driver doesn’t admit responsibility to their insurer.

 After a third-party accident, inform the other person’s insurer that you have been involved in a crash with one of its policyholders and make sure to relay only the facts of the accident.
-Even if you believe the other driver to be at fault, it’s not smart to say that.
+Even if you believe the other driver to be at fault, don’t say that.
 Instead, give the insurer the facts to show their driver is at fault and liable for your damages.
 You’ll be far more credible that way.

 Sometimes, car insurance companies may demand that you obtain their authorization before proceeding with vehicle repairs and injury treatments.
-At a minimum, ensure that the insurance company has accepted liability before going ahead with repairs and get that authorization in writing or over email.
+At a minimum, ensure that the insurance company has accepted liability before getting repairs.
+Make sure to get that authorization in writing or over email.

 The at-fault driver’s insurer may tell you to seek payment from your own insurer because it has no evidence of its policyholder’s fault.
 Although most states have made it illegal for an insurer to deny claims without reasonably investigating the facts, you may not want to fight the other person’s insurance company.

-If you make a claim with your insurer, it will likely choose to fight the other insurance company for compensation if it finds that the other driver is at fault.
+If you file a claim with your insurer, it will likely choose to fight the other insurance company for compensation.
 But if you decide to fight the at-fault driver’s insurer on your own, you’ll need a lawyer — especially if you’ve been seriously injured.
-An attorney can help you navigate the sometimes-murky laws that govern insurance.
+An attorney can help you navigate insurance laws.
 But keep in mind that if you hire an attorney, they will take a cut of any settlement they help you get.

 Sometimes, the insurance company will take its policyholder’s position, even if it contradicts the police report.